dstkeehan/microlensing-model-inference/README.md

 joint_model_chain, total_acc_history, inter_model_acc_history = \
                                sampling.ARJMH(Models, iterations, warm_up_iterations)
 ```
-*For a use case which accurately approximates the centers and covariances with surrogate posteriors derived from neural networks, see **example_inference.py**.
+*In the paper [Microlensing model inference with normalising flows and reversible jump MCMC](https://doi.org/10.1016/j.ascom.2022.100657) the centers and covariances are derived from surrogate posteriors generated from neural networks.

 ## Authors and Acknowledgements
 Reversible-jump algorithm and supporting code created by Dominic Keehan.